 1. COOYOO Retractable Adjustable Dog Seat Belt

-- Elastic bungee buffer: Absorbs sudden movements, reducing the risk of choking and improving comfort during rides.
+- Elastic bungee buffer: Absorbs shocks and reduces risk of choking

 - Wide adjustable length